akhil-rane/Shoot-to-Kill/README.md

 # Bin Laden: Shoot to Kill
 A graphical representation of events that occurred during Osama Bin laden assassination implemented using graphics.h library.
-Matlab Image Processing Toolbox is used to create binary text files of object layouts.
+Matlab Image Processing Toolbox has been used to create binary text files of object layouts.

 ## How to Run
 Copy the files to your machine and click on CG_Project.exe